FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 initial trial duration.

 As a consequence, initial target trial duration is equal to its min duration sum.

+Inputs of pre-initial trials are chosen so that the trials are considered long by each initial target. this guarantees the main loop starts (and keeps) making progress along each target chain.

 #### Trial classification